D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/03_running.md

 ```
 will submit just the `test_1a` FIDASIM run.
+Slurm and PBS resource managers are supported.
 Run `submit_fidasim -h` for the full documentation.